MicrosoftDocs/common-data-model-and-service/powerapps/data-table-control.md

 + **Read-only data** – Like the Gallery control, the data shown in the Data table control is read-only.
 Record editing can be accomplished by linking the selected row in the Data table to an Edit form (or other editable controls).

 + **Column headings** – A row of column headings is shown at the top of the Data table for reference.
 The Data table currently allows you to restyle the column headings to get just the visual appearance you’re looking for.
-In the future, we plan to embed sorting and filtering functionality into the column headings.

 + **Broad customization support** – Several properties have been exposed to allow restyling and customization of the Data table.
 This notably includes being able adjust the styling for the entire set of data rows, the selected row, and the row the mouse is currently pointing to.
 Finer-grained customization is planned for an upcoming release of the control.